1 Name and address of the controller

-Data protection, data security and data secrecy hold high priority for WifOR GmbH (hereafter also termed WifOR GmbH).
-The durable protection of your personal data, of your company data and of your business secrets is especially important for us.
+Data protection, data security and secrecy protection have high priority for us.
+The permanent protection of your personal data, your company data and your trade secrets is particularly important to us.

-You can always visit our website without making statements on your person.
-However, if you wish to make use of the services of our company, then this makes the stating of personal data necessary.
-As a rule we use the data that you communicate and that is collected by the website as well as the data stored in the course of the use solely for our own purposes, namely for the execution and making available of our website and the initiation, execution and progressing of the services/offers made available via the website (contract fulfilment) and do not pass this data on to external third parties in so far as there is not an official obligation to do this.
-In all other cases we obtain your special agreement.
+In principle, you can visit our website without providing any personal information.
+However, if you make use of the services of our company via our website, this requires the disclosure of your personal data.
+In general, we use the data communicated by you and collected by the website and the data stored during use exclusively for our own purposes, namely for the implementation and provision of our website and for the initiation, implementation and processing of the services offered via the website (contract performance) and do not pass these on to outside third parties, unless there is an officially ordered obligation to do so.
+In all other cases, we will obtain your separate consent.

-The processing of your personal data is carried out in conformity with the requirements of the General Data Protection Regulation and in conformity with the country-specific data protection regulations holding good for WifOR GmbH.
-With the aid of this data protection information we wish to inform you on the nature, scope and purpose of the personal data processed by ourselves.
-In addition, we clarify for you with the aid of this data protection information the rights to which you are entitled.
+Your personal data will be processed in accordance with the requirements of the General Data Protection Regulation and in accordance with the country-specific data protection regulations applicable to us.
+By means of this data protection note, we would like to inform you about the type, scope and purpose of the personal data processed by us.
+In addition, we will inform you of your rights by means of this data protection notice.

-WifOR GmbH has realized technical and organizational measures in order to ensure an appropriate level of protection of the personal data processed via this website.
-Nevertheless, fundamentally Internet-based data transmissions can have security loopholes so that absolute protection cannot be guaranteed.
+We have implemented technical and organizational measures to ensure adequate protection of personal data processed via this website.
+Nevertheless, Internet-based data transmissions can in principle have security gaps, so that absolute protection cannot be guaranteed.

 5 Collecting of general data and information